grame-cncm/faust/architecture/cmajor/README.md

 - `-effect auto to produce a polyphonic DSP connected to a global output effect defined as 'effect' in <file.dsp>, ready to be used with MIDI`
 - `-juce to create a JUCE project`
 - `-dsp to create a 'dsp' compatible subclass`
+- `-test to test the resulting patch with 'cmaj render'`
 - `-play to start the 'cmaj' runtime with the generated Cmajor patch`

 So for instance: